larixer/zenbook-touchpad-i2c/README.md

 ## ASUS ZenBook TouchPads I2C HID Protocol Reverse Engineering

 This project is meant to be started on the ASUS Laptop with FTE1001 TouchPad.
-When launched it unloads TouchPad driver and adds i2c-dev driver instead to communicate with TouchPad in usermode.
+When launched it unloads TouchPad driver and adds i2c-dev driver instead to communicate with TouchPad in userspace.
 When it finishes i2c_hid driver loaded again to let you use TouchPad again.

 ## Getting Started